JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez_and_Olga_Lopez/Las_Preguntas.md

 Like everything we know in nature, religion is not something static: it evolves.
 This document reveals that we have two different and complementary sources that allow us to obtain information and adapt it to our own evolutionary process, both personal and social; we have a natural religion and a revealed religion.
 This document gives us an outline of what the main religious movements on our planet have meant over time and proposes evolutionary challenges for the immediate future.

 > _MAN possessed a religion of natural origin as a part of his evolutionary experience long before any systematic revelations were made on Urantia.
-But this religion of *natural* origin was, in itself, the product of man’s superanimal endowments._ ([UB 92:0.1](/en/The_Urantia_Book/92#p0_1))
+But this religion of *natural* origin was, in itself, the product of man’s superanimal endowments._ (<a id="a43_249"></a>[UB 92:0.1](/en/The_Urantia_Book/92#p0_1))

 > _The co-ordinate functioning of these three divine ministrations [the helper of worship, the helper of wisdom, the Holy Spirit] is quite sufficient to initiate and prosecute the growth of evolutionary religion.
-These influences are later augmented by Thought Adjusters, seraphim, and the Spirit of Truth, all of which accelerate the rate of religious development._ ([UB 92:0.5](/en/The_Urantia_Book/92#p0_5))
+These influences are later augmented by Thought Adjusters, seraphim, and the Spirit of Truth, all of which accelerate the rate of religious development._ (<a id="a45_368"></a>[UB 92:0.5](/en/The_Urantia_Book/92#p0_5))

 In view of what has been stated in these paragraphs, why are there people who define themselves and feel like “non-believers”, and many others who act outside the religious concept despite the apparent universality of religion in the experience of being? human?